Human Development and Family Science

 A minor in Gerontology is available at the undergraduate level.
 For graduate students, a Certificate in Gerontology is offered.
 Gerontology is the study of aging and late life potential from the perspective of many disciplines.
 Students learn strategies for enhancing the quality of life and life expectancy.
 No matter what your area of study, a Gerontology minor or Certificate may make you more marketable to a future employer.
 Increased life expectancy means more opportunities for careers with older Americans.
 It is projected that the number of Americans over the age of 65 will double by 2030.
 This population increase is expected to result in greater demand for services and professionals trained to meet the special needs of the older adult.
 If you want to capitalize on some of the opportunities this presents for your future career, consider the Gerontology minor/Certification.

-Students completing a major in Human Sciences with a concentration in Human Development & Family Studies and an emphasis in Child Studies and choosing to pursue Pre-K/K licensure take both the Praxis II Education of Young Children (0021/5021) and the Praxis II Principles of Learning and Teaching: Early Childhood (0621/5621).
+Students completing a major in Human Development & Family Science with a concentration in Child Development and choosing to pursue Pre-K/K licensure take both the Praxis II Education of Young Children (0021/5021) and the Praxis II Principles of Learning and Teaching: Early Childhood (0621/5621).

 Graduation Rates and Retention